Text original

 Objectives

-In this subject the student acquires knowledge about the cellular and molecular mechanisms that take place in the different pathologies.
-At the same time, it can be introduced into diagnostic, monitoring and therapeutic systems based on these molecular and cellular bases of diseases.
+In this subject, the student acquires knowledge about the cellular and molecular mechanisms that take place in different pathologies.
+At the same time, they can be introduced to diagnostic, monitoring and therapeutic systems based on these molecular and cellular bases of diseases.

 Learning outcomes

-- RA1.
-Know the main pathologies of the respiratory, cardiovascular, digestive, endocrine, immune, nervous systems, metabolism, kidneys and urinary tracts, locomotor system and blood.
+- LO1.
+Know the main pathologies of the respiratory, cardiovascular, digestive, endocrine, immune, nervous, metabolic, kidney and urinary tract, musculoskeletal and blood systems.

 - LO2.
-It analyzes the current lines of biomedical research in relation to the major current pathologies of the different systems of the human body.
+Analyzes current lines of biomedical research in relation to the major current pathologies of the different systems of the human body.

 - LO3.
-Shows skills for critical reflection in the processes linked to the exercise of the profession.
+Demonstrates skills for critical reflection in processes linked to the exercise of the profession.

 - LO4.
-Globally evaluates the learning processes carried out in accordance with the plans and objectives set and establishes measures for individual improvement.
+Evaluates globally the learning processes carried out in accordance with the plans and objectives set and establishes individual improvement measures.

 - LO5.
-It applies procedures specific to scientific research to the development of training and professional activity.
+Apply procedures specific to scientific research to the development of training and professional activity.

 - LO6.
-It ethically analyzes situations of injustice and inequality and proposes compensation measures.
+Ethically analyze situations of injustice and inequality and propose compensation measures.

 - LO7.
-Shows sensitivity for fair and equal professional practice from a gender perspective.
+Shows sensitivity for an equitable and egalitarian professional practice from a gender perspective.

 - LO8.
-Acquire and demonstrate advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.
+Acquires and demonstrates advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.

-- RA9.
-It collects and interprets data and information on which it can base its conclusions, which include reflections on matters of a social, scientific or ethical nature in the field of biomedicine.
+- LO9.
+Collects and interprets data and information on which to base their conclusions, which include reflections on social, scientific or ethical issues in the field of biomedicine.

 General skills